-> We have been asked our preference on several matters, and so they have selected the room, beds etc. according to our needs.
+We have been asked our preference on several matters, and so they have selected the room, beds etc. according to our needs.
 Knowing we are tired, we are given the relaxation area, and sunbeds with Sheraton towels are laid out for us on our own private balcony.
-I can see Omar Sharif’s private island home behind us, and before us is the Red Sea!
+I can see Omar Sharif’s private island home behind us, and before us, is the Red Sea!

 Now we are excited to see the Sheraton Miramar Resort property, so Zorana walks us around to see and point out all the features of this massive Resort.
-She explained about how they are an Eco-friendly resort (using Make A Green Choice), and we wonder at the amazing garden filled with exotic drought resistant plants, including the fresh aroma of lemon-scented Eucalyptus from Australia.
+She explained about how they are an Eco-friendly resort (using Make A Green Choice), and we wonder at the amazing garden filled with exotic drought-resistant plants, including the fresh aroma of lemon-scented Eucalyptus from Australia.

-I felt a twang of homesickness, as I have a flashback of the Eucalyptus tree in my neighbours yard, Explorason sees the paddle boats and decides we have to exercise and get fit – maybe tomorrow.
+I felt a twang of homesickness, as I have a flashback of the Eucalyptus tree in my neighbor’s yard, Explorason sees the paddle boats and decides we have to exercise and get fit – maybe tomorrow.

 All around there is recycling in the shape of the Nubian water clay jars, and a drip watering system for the plants with desalinated water.
-Being a green thumb, I loved this, and they have plants that were planted to honour their loyal guests.
+Being a green thumb, I loved this, and they have plants that were planted to honor their loyal guests.

 There is even a Palace Building (darn – it was occupied so we couldn’t take a peek) where royals, the rich and celebrities come to stay.